mattmarcussmith/mattmarcussmith/README.md

 `FullStack Software Engineer (MVC/Blazor/SQL/Azure)` <br />

 I have a Bachelor of Science in Software Engineering with a concentration in C# from Western Governors University.
-I currently work for VSolvit and build software for government entities.
+I currently work for VSolvit where I build software for government entities.

 ---